Cirad

 Avenue Agropolis

-Photo: (top right) Helicoverpa armigera larva feeding on a cotton flower, (down right) mature cotton boll, by T. Brévault
+Photo: (top right) Helicoverpa armigera larva feeding on a cotton flower, (down right) agricultural landscape, tree-crop agroforestry system in Senegal, by T. Brévault